MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 4. In the **Roles** section, select one or more roles to assign to the new user, or assign customized permissions.
 6. Click **Save**.

 The users you've invited will get an email with an invitation to access your Dev Center account.
 Each user will need to accept their invitation before they can access your account.

-To resend the invitation, find the user on your **Manage users** page and click their email address (or the text that says **Invitation pending**) to edit the account.
+If you need to resend an invitation, find the user on your **Manage users** page and select their email address (or the text that says **Invitation pending**) to edit the account.
 Then, at the bottom of the page, click **Resend invitation**.

-**Edit a user account**
+### Edit a user account

 You can make changes to user accounts that you've added to your Dev Center account in the **Manage users** section.
 Note that changes to the user's name or group membership will be reflected in your organization's directory, not just in your Dev Center account.
 Changes made to a user's role will only affect their Dev Center access.